 - Required forms: A records release form must be completed by the applicant's family, click here for the records release form.
 There are also two teacher evaluation forms that must be completed by the applicant’s English and Math teachers, click here for the teacher evaluation forms.
 The applicant’s current school should return these forms to the Jesuit High School Admissions Office.

 - Applicant families can complete a preliminary application for financial aid to help cover the cost of attending Jesuit.
 These need-based grants are provided by Jesuit’s Financial Aid Endowment program.
-We advise you to file your financial application as soon as possible.
-The Financial Aid Application for the 2017-18 school year at Jesuit will be available in November.
+We advise you to file your financial aid application as soon as possible.
+The Financial Aid Application for the 2020-21 school year at Jesuit will be available Sept.
+3, 2019.
 NOTE: Families applying for financial aid should plan to file their tax returns early.

 - Admissions decisions at Jesuit are based upon an entrance examination, previous academic performance (grades, standardized test scores, and disciplinary record), the recommendation of teachers, and the promise of the student’s future development in the areas of Jesuit’s mission as a Catholic, Jesuit college preparatory school (open to growth, intellectually competent, religious, loving, and just).